ropensci/rcites/README.md

 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.

-Also, please read the Terms and Conditions of Use of Species+ Data: https://speciesplus.net/terms-of-use.
+Also, please read the Terms and Conditions of Use of Speciesplus Data: https://speciesplus.net/terms-of-use.